rdiankov/openrave/docs/en/overview.rst

 developers from struggling with monolithic code-bases.
 Users of OpenRAVE can concentrate on the development of planning and scripting aspects of a problem without having to explicitly manage the details of robot kinematics and dynamics, collision detection, world updates, and robot control.
-OpenRAVE provides a powerful `Python API`_ for scripting demos, which makes it simple to control and monitor the demo and environment state.
+OpenRAVE provides a powerful :ref:`Python API <package-openravepy>` for scripting demos, which makes it simple to control and monitor the demo and environment state.
 There are also interfaces for Octave and Matlab.

 OpenRAVE's major design goals and features are: